edith-santacana/countdown/README.md

 ## Usage

+## Setup
+in config.js:
+- add your API key
+- add your SpreadSheet Id

 ### How to use?

-In your browser (we recommend using Chrome), enter the following url: https://countdown.loftorbital.com and sign in with your loftorbital account.
-That's it.

 ### How to add or delete a Milestone?

-Go to the Google Sheets to add or delete a milestone.
+Go to your Google Sheets to add or delete a milestone.
 Note: future versions will support add/delete/modify directly from the Countdown App.
 Stay tuned.